sumup/MarketingCloudSDK-iOS/index.md

 To receive the latest SDK news or to contact us with questions and feedback, use these channels:
   * Email us at <marketingcloudsdkfeedback@salesforce.com>.
   * Post on our [Stack Exchange](https://salesforce.stackexchange.com/tags).
-Example tags: marketing-cloud, salesforcemobilesdk-ios, mobilesdk, and mobilepush-ios
+Example tags: marketing-cloud, salesforcemobilesdk-ios, mobilesdk, and mobilepush-ios.
   * Sign up for [email updates](http://pub.s1.exacttarget.com/2ujjacpet3t) about release announcements and other important information.
-(10 or fewer emails per year)
+(10 or fewer emails per year).

 ## Additional Resources